 BYO Dishes & Cutlery

-It’s almost too easy to throw a package of styrofoam plates and a sleeve of red solo cups into our camping bags.
-We replace these items with reusable plates (usually the durable enamelware as many campsites don’t allow glass or ceramic), and some forks and knives from our kitchen drawer.
+It’s almost too easy to throw a package of paper plates and a sleeve of red solo cups into our camping bags.
+We replace these items with reusable plates (usually the durable enamelware as many campsites don’t allow glass or ceramic), and some utensils and tools from our kitchen drawer.

 Microfibre cloths or cloth napkins are a good substitute to paper napkins.
+They're great for wiping your hands, doing the dishes, or wrapping up snacks.
 They do require to be washed at the end of your trip, but create a lot less waste compared to standard paper napkins or paper towels.

 Pre-packing your food in reusable containers, then storing them in a cooler is a great way to avoid additional camping waste.
+You don't have to worry about taking out the garbage and it also keeps critters out of your food.
 Many camper-friendly snacks can be purchased package-free, at stores like Bulk Barn that offer reusable jar programs.
 This way, from store-to-campsite, you’re litter free!

-If you don’t own a cooler, ask friends or family if you can borrow one!
+If you don’t own an axe, ask a friend or family member if you can borrow one!
 You can also find many camping items at second hand stores, like Value Village or borrow/rent them from a library of things like The Sharing Depot.
-We’re bringing litter to a different level here – reuse items when you can instead of buying them new.
+We’re bringing waste to a different level here – reuse items when you can instead of buying them new.
 It keeps stuff out of the landfill, reduces packaging, and saves you a bit of cash!